gbv/daia/daia.md

 and `Authorization`.

 ## Response headers
 [response header]: #response-headers

-A DAIA server SHOULD sent the following HTTP response headers with every [DAIA response]:
+A DAIA server SHOULD sent the following HTTP response headers with every [DAIA Response]:

 Content-Language
   : to indicate the language of textual response fields (`content`).